-The programs offered at GCNYC include an MS in Sustainable Fashion, an MS in Business for Social Impact and Sustainability, and an MS in Risk, Resilience and Integrity Management.
+The programs offered at GCNYC include an MS in Sustainable Fashion, an MS in Business for Social Impact and Sustainability, MS in Diversity, Equity and Inclusion Leadership and an MS in Risk, Resilience and Integrity Management.
 Each degree centers around profitable sustainability and operationalizing systemic change at scale.